 Later, I saw another example of fast math when I took a date from my psychology class to a magic show.
 The magician got people from the audience to call out numbers for him to multiply in his head, after people with calculators were called on to the stage to check his answers.
-He always gave the answer before the problem could be entered in the calculators.
+Before the problems could be entered in the calculators, he always had the answers.
 After also demonstrating very impressive memory tricks, he told the audience something that I found amazing- that he had only finished high school and did not consider himself smart.
 He said he sought out and learned techniques that made it all possible.

-After this, I sought out but found little information in local libraries about doing fast math.
-Convinced that there was another, faster way to get math answers I became angry that the educational system did not teach something so important.
+After this, I searched but found little information in local libraries about doing fast math.
+Convinced that there were other, faster ways to get math answers, I became angry that the educational system did not teach something so important.
 How many tests had I taken in which time ran out before I could finish and check all the answers?
 I vowed to share any techniques I might learn with anyone interested.

-Several years later in Atlanta, Georgia I finally got my start when I stumbled across a copy of “The Trachtenberg Speed System Of Basic Mathematics”, printed in 1960, at a used book sale.
-Since then I have found other books and also ideas on the internet that have helped me in my examination of math relationships.
+Several years later, at a used book sale in Atlanta, Georgia, I stumbled across a copy of “The Trachtenberg Speed System Of Basic Mathematics”, printed in 1960.
+Since then, I have found other books and also ideas on the internet that have helped me in my examination of math relationships.
 I have discovered techniques just by trying ideas that come to me.
 I give here what I consider the most useful of what I have found.
-It should help you be successful enough in math that those who see you will sit up and wonder how you do it.
-(Like I did!)
+They should enable you to be successful enough in math that those who see you using it will sit up and wonder how you do it.
+(Like I have done!)

 April 10, 2016 –

 Review and practice these techniques to make make them your own.
 Actions requiring effort become reflexive (like an afterthought) after enough practice.
-In football practice you are taught that to cut right or left quickly you plant the opposite foot and push in the direction you want to go.
-This process involves deliberate thinking and possibly stumbling at first, and then you get the hang of it and execute it to great benefit without thinking.
-Likewise, a tricky pattern or beat on the guitar or drums may take days of practice to get down, but then it becomes natural.
-You just do it, with added skill and confidence.
+In ball practice you are taught that to cut right or left quickly, you should plant the opposite foot and push in the direction you want to go.
+After deliberate thinking and possibly stumbling at first, you get the hang of it and execute it quickly and to great benefit without thinking.
+Likewise, a tricky pattern or beat on the guitar or drums may take days of deliberate practice to get down, but then it becomes natural.
 Practice to make math techniques not an effort but an afterthought.
 How successful you are in learning and using the math techniques I give is up to you!

 December 18, 2016 –

-I am very exited to see so many people around the world coming back again and again to this web site to learn.
-I hope to have math notation difficulties solved soon.
-I now have another web site talking about trees I see around Atlanta, Georgia.
-You may check this website out at chasingtrees.net.
+I am very exited to see so many people around the world coming back to this site again and again to learn math techniques.
+Improvements will be made once math notation difficulties are solved.
+I now have another site that examines trees I see around Atlanta, Georgia.
+You may check out this website at chasingtrees.net.
 I wish you much success in your efforts, and I welcome your comments.

 August 23, 2018-

 When I created this website on math shortcuts, it was very hard to find information on the subject.
-I am pleased to find that now there is much information available, from many sources.
-However, I am disappointed that so many different processes are being taught to children from the very beginning.
-They are confused, and do not know the basics.
-Because something is different does not make it better.
-I could substitute the word newer for different in the sentence, but there is nothing new under the sun.
-Parents, and others not informed about the latest educational fad, are losing the ability to help with homework.
+I am pleased to find that there is now much more information available.
+However, I am disappointed that so many different math processes are being taught to children from the very beginning, thinking they are an improvement over basic techniques.
+Parents, and others not informed about the latest educational fads, are losing the ability to help with homework.
 When I try to help children with math, I often find that they are struggling to force convoluted ways on simple problems in ways that have been taught to them.
-They are stuck in the struggle to find what they are doing wrong using that method, and when shown a straight forward way to get the answer they most often respond with “I don’t care about that, this is what I have been taught and that’s what I am going to use.”
-In these situations, I am frustrated and unable to help.
+They are stuck in the struggle to find what they are doing wrong using those methods, and when shown a straight forward way to get the answer they most often respond with “I don’t care about that, I want to do it the way I was taught- that’s the right way.”
+In those situations, I am frustrated and unable to help.
 The child is frustrated and ready to give up.
 We are speaking different languages, unable to communicate.
 The bottom line is, alternative methods and shortcuts are great, but they have their place.
-I encourage teaching math basics that are used universally, with other methods shown to provide interest and added skill.
+I encourage teaching math basics that are used universally, with other methods shown strategically to provide interest and added skill.